strangerstudios/memberlite/docs/customizer.md

 ### `inc/extras.php`

 - `memberlite_get_customizer_cpts()` - Returns the indexed array of CPT slugs that receive per-type layout settings.
-Auto-detects known PMPro CPTs (unless disabled via `memberlite_pmpro_cpt_layout_settings_enabled`), applies the `memberlite_customizer_cpts` filter, then strips internal Memberlite CPTs, CPTs with `show_ui => false`, unregistered slugs, and any non-string or empty values.
-If the filter returns a non-array, falls back to the pre-filter list.
+PMPro CPTs are passed as defaults to the `memberlite_customizer_cpts` filter.
+After the filter, normalizes the return value (string → array, unexpected types → empty array), then strips internal Memberlite CPTs, unregistered slugs, CPTs with `show_ui => false`, and any non-string or empty elements.
 Result is statically cached.

 - `memberlite_get_current_cpt_type()` - Returns the current CPT slug when on a CPT archive or single post that has Customizer settings, otherwise `null`.
 Used to resolve sidebar and columns ratio settings for both archive and single views.